erajasekar/erajasekar.github.io/_posts/2016-08-09-cool-mind-reading-trick-to-teach-maths-kids.md

 <!-- <iframe src="http://embed.plnkr.co/78COJC/?show=preview" frameborder="0" width="100%" height="750"></iframe> -->

-So just add numbers in last row for selected columns to find the number.
+So just add numbers in the last row for selected columns to find the number.
 Simple enough, Right?
 Are you to know curious how it works?

 ## How does it work?

 What's special about numbers `1,2,4,8,16` ?
 They are powers of ***2***.
 Doesn't it sound related to *computer science?* Assume each column represent a binary digit ( ***0*** or ***1*** ) and 5 columns can make up a 5 bit binary.
-Then we'll add each number to a column only if binary representation of that number has 1 for corresponding column.
+Then we'll add each number to a column only if binary representation of that number has 1 for the corresponding column.
 Below demo will help you to visualize it step by step.
-Use slider to increament the number and watch how each number gets filled in.
-As a 5 bit binary can represent 1 to 31 in decimal numbers, we can use upto number 31.
+Use the slider to increment the number and watch how each number gets filled in.
+As a 5 bit binary can represent 1 to 31 in decimal numbers, we can use up to number 31.

 <!-- <iframe src="http://embed.plnkr.co/7Wikwy/?show=preview" frameborder="0" width="100%" height="750"></iframe> -->

-Yep, It's based on binary number system.
-Basically, we will be converting decimal number to binary to fill in the table and coverting binary back to decimal while find ing the number.
+Yep, It's based on the binary number system.
+Basically, we will be converting a decimal number to a binary to fill in the table and converting binary back to decimal while finding the number.

 ## Adapting it based on kids age

 ### Younger kids.

-You can just write this table in paper to play with kids.
-If your kid can memorize column number `16,8,4,2,1`, you can shuffle the numbers within column to make it more trickier.
+You can just write this table in the paper to play with kids.
+If your kid can memorize column number `16,8,4,2,1`, you can shuffle the numbers within the column to make it more trickier.

 ### Elder kids.